hooopo/tidb-serverless-ruby-connect-example/README.md

   database: your_database_name
 ```

-Also, it is best practice to set `sslca` to `nil` in the `config/database.yml` file.
+Make sure `ssl_mode` is set to `verify_identity` to enable SSL connections.
+Also, it is best practice to set `sslca` to `nil` or ignore it in the `config/database.yml` file.

 More information about the ca certificate path to connect to TiDB Serverless can be found [here](https://docs.pingcap.com/tidbcloud/secure-connections-to-serverless-tier-clusters)

 ```yaml